panlm/blog-private-api-gateway-dataflow/fake-waf-on-ec2-forwarding-https.md

 ## Diagram

 In blog's diagram, we mentioned when you expose private API, need using ALB + WAF to keep it security.
-But we do not include this part, we added API gateway endpoint's IP Addresses to ALB directly.
-If you try to simulate WAF component in this scenario, follow one of next two chapters, the "Layer 7 forwarding with NGINX" is prefer.
+But we do not include this part in lab, we added API gateway endpoint's IP addresses to ALB directly.
+If you try to simulate WAF component in this scenario, follow one of next two chapters to create fake WAF (the "Layer 7 forwarding with NGINX" is prefer) and then add fake WAF's IP address to ALB instead of endpoint's IP addresses.

 ## Layer 7 forwarding with NGINX (prefer)